 The filtration and purification ability of the Ultralight is astounding.
 Many of these “filter-in-a-bottle” products often lack serious filtering abilities, leaving many unhappy customers complaining.
 Grayl really pulled out all the stops with this bottle.

 When it comes to filtration this bottle will remove:

 Pretty much the Ultralight can be your one and only source of purified water when you’re traveling or in the backcountry.
-Not only does it work like a regular old water bottle, meaning you can filter the water and drink it right from it, but you can also use this bottle as a simple filter by cleaning the water and then pouring that filtered water into other bottles.
+Not only does it work as a regular old water bottle, meaning you can filter the water and drink it right from it, but you can also use this bottle as a simple filter by cleaning the water and then pouring that filtered water into other bottles.

-If the Grayl Ultralight’s design is interesting, here are a couple reasons why you might want to buy one for yourself:
+If the Grayl Ultralight’s design is interesting, here are a couple of reasons why you might want to buy one for yourself:

 Based on the data above it’s easy to see that the Grayl Ultralight removes pretty much all types of common water pollution, more than 99% in most cases.
 Getting into the specifics, this filtration system will rid water of:

 - Viruses (Rotavirus, Norovirus, Hepatitis A, and Benzene)